MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Construction

 We begin by constructing a pool of candidate mobile app repositories spanning three major frameworks: Android Native (Java/Kotlin), React-Native (TypeScript/JavaScript), and Flutter (Dart).

-Repositories are collected from F-Droid\footnote{\url{https://f-droid.org}} , a catalog of free and open-source Android apps, and from GitHub searches filtered by mobile framework tags.
+Repositories are collected from F-Droid~\citep{fdroid}, a catalog of free and open-source Android apps, and from GitHub searches filtered by mobile framework tags.
 We prioritize production apps distributed through app stores, as they typically represent mature codebases with active development and testing practices.
 This process yields an initial pool of 433 candidate repositories.

-To ensure quality and benchmark viability, we filter repositories based on community adoption ($\geq$400 GitHub stars), recent maintenance, an open-source license, a GitHub-hosted issue tracker, and verified buildability in a clean environment.
+To improve quality and benchmark viability, we filter repositories based on community adoption ($\geq$400 GitHub stars), recent maintenance, an open-source license, a GitHub-hosted issue tracker, and verified buildability in a clean environment.
 The detailed filter criteria are provided in Appendix~\ref{sec:construction-details}.